MicrosoftDocs/winrt-related/winrt-related-src/schemas/storemanifest/storemanifestschema2015/storemanifest-xml-example-windows-10.md

 Here's an example of a StoreManifest XML file for a UWP package.

-This XML declares the app as a Windows Store device app that is tied to a single device experience.
+This XML declares the app as a Microsoft Store device app that is tied to a single device experience.
 It also declares the minimum memory and DirectX level necessary to install the app on a device.

 ```XML
 <?xml version="1.0" encoding="utf-8"?>